 Enrollment in PreK through 5th grade has been over 450 students for several years.

 How many students do you admit each year?

 Space availability varies year-to-year between the grades and our three language tracks depending on the prior year’s enrollment and retention.
-The most common ages for new students to enroll are in prek (3-year-olds) and lowk (4-year-olds).
-We also enroll new students in kindergarten.
+The most common ages for new students to enroll are in prek (3-year-olds) and lowk (4-year-olds), but we admit students in Kindergarten and Elementary as well.
 Please contact the admissions office to find out more about the grade and language openings for your child.

-How old do children need to be to start at TIS?
+How old do children need to be to start at ISP?

-Children must be 3-years-old and potty trained to begin at TIS.
-As long as space is available, students may start in Pre-K on any of our pre-set start dates after their third birthday (the week of October 15, 2016, the week of January 2, 2017, or the week of February 18, 2017).
+Children must be 3-years-old and potty trained to begin at ISP.
+As long as space is available, students may start in Pre-K on any of our pre-set start dates after their third birthday (the week of October 15, 2018, the week of January 2, 2019, or the week of February 18, 2019).
 For Low-K, children must be 4 years old by September 1.
 For kindergarten, children must be 5 years old by September 1.

 As an independent school we have some flexibility with the September 1 date.
 For the benefit of the child’s immediate and long term development, we encourage parents not push children ahead of their chronological age peers.

 Can preschoolers/kindergarteners attend half days or partial weeks?